isVy08/data-jobs-landscape/README.md

  5. Explore dataset & report insights
  6. Build real-time visualizations updating job demand for Data Scientists around the world
  7. Collect more data from other job sites e.g., Glassdoor, Seek

+# Motivation:
+Get quick updates any job opportunities for Data Scientist Know the skillset required from companies and start working on it Have fun with data!